Perondas/Arma-auto-map-art/README.md

 To run you will need AutoHotkey.
 Get it [here](https://www.autohotkey.com/)

 ## Description
-This application generates Auto Hot Key scripts from .svg files to draw on the Arma 3 in game map.
+This application generates AutoHotkey scripts from .svg files to draw on the Arma 3 in game map.

 ## Usage